tryscer/flock/Flock Wiki/Side 2 Tim.md

 cindy is action.

 Ideas that will appear in the side communications though public washroom graffiti .
-Haikues by Kinmberly.
+Haikus by Kimberly.
 Flock name written on the wall.

 the bear-geneer is a prominante item. at a point we will have to go back and rescue it from somewhere

 Building a barn, call the guys over. some people go to bath in the stream mid day. some join, some leave.

-the flocks learn how to recreate the music performance experience usng singing, stomping and bracelets
+the flocks learn how to recreate the music performance experience using singing, stomping and bracelets

-The record company is named Calypso and its brand logo is a lyre. they’re a slick startup, and all the people it sends are well spoken, friendly, and make you want to shower after you’ve met them. connection with buzz — uncertain.
+The record company is named Calypso and its brand logo is a lyre. they’re a slick startup, and all the people it sends are well spoken, friendly, and make you want to shower after you’ve met them.
+Connection with buzz — uncertain.

-calipso joins when the phenomenon of steam pillars starts to be well known… as we learn from the breaks (radio?) they try to take control of the steam pillars but fail. luckily they groomed tim just for that. they turn their jaws on him, make him a star and drive him away from alice.
+Calypso joins when the phenomenon of steam pillars starts to be well known… as we learn from the breaks (radio?) they try to take control of the steam pillars but fail.
+Luckily they groomed Tim just for that.
+They turn their jaws on him, make him a star and drive him away from Alice.

-tim and the pillars
+Tim and the pillars
 he starts as someone who changes a string for mucho on chapter 4 he becomes a lowly roady and everybody is a little mean to him, jo especially. he learns to play from watching jo